vuejs/rfcs/active-rfcs/0000-router-link-scoped-slot.md

 # Drawbacks

-Whereas it's possible to keep existing behaviour working and only expose a new behaviour with scoped slots, it will still prevent us from fixing existing issues with current implementation.
+- Whereas it's possible to keep existing behaviour working and only expose a new behaviour with scoped slots, it will still prevent us from fixing existing issues with current implementation.
 That's why there are some breaking changes, to make things more consistent.
+- Too many scoped props, only `isSameQuery`, `isDescendant` and `isAscendant` are difficult to replicate in userland.

 # Alternatives